Email Us

 Calculate the total production time required by multiplying the projected cycle time by the desired production rate.

-Calculate the number of cavities required by dividing the total production time by the total time required to produce one part in a single cavity mold.
+Calculate cavity number in injection molding required by dividing the total production time by the total time required to produce one part in a single cavity mold.

 For example, if the total production time required is 10 hours, and the total time required to produce one part in a single cavity mold is 1 minute, then the number of cavities required would be 600 (10 hours x 60 minutes per hour / 1 minute per part per cavity).